 Wind loads on structures within built environment is an ever-present task which many areas need to address when designing or trouble shooting a structure.
 Computational Fluid Dynamics (CFD) has the ability to model the real-world physics and displaying it, revealing what is actually happening.
 Thus, making the digital design evaluation faster and easier.

-Ramboll are implementing the Digital Wind Tunnel approach which is based on the use of CFD modelling for assessment the wind flow.
-This paves the way for faster design evaluations and shedding clear light on the wind physics and providing complex information in an illustrative way.
+Ramboll is implementing the Digital Wind Tunnel approach, which is based on the use of CFD modelling for assessment of the wind flow.
+This paves the way for faster design evaluations and shedding clear light on the wind physics, providing complex information in an illustrative way.

-One of the corner stones are accuracy, where Marie Skytte Thordal is working on enhancing the understanding and integration of the Digital Wind Tunnel approach at the DTU.
+One of the corner stones are accuracy, and we are working on enhancing the understanding and integration of the Digital Wind Tunnel approach at the DTU.

 3D model reduces cost

-Using wind tunnels – whose design is not particularly adaptable – to establish wind loads can be expensive and time consuming in a design process where the architecture is under constant modification.
-Marie Skytte Thordal proves her point with one of her own skyscraper models.
+Using wind tunnels – which designs are not particularly adaptable – to establish wind loads can be expensive and time consuming in a design process where the architecture is under constant modification.

 Ramboll is familiar with this problem from its consultancy role on Bella Sky, Carlsberg City and other buildings with complex structures, where it was necessary to wait for – and put full trust into – an external wind tunnel expertise.